kerjani/TweetFinder/README.md

   root project folder.
 * For more details about the authorization tokens used in the Twitter APIs check the [official documentation](https://developer.twitter.com/en/docs/authentication/oauth-2-0).
 * THe lifespan of the items in the list can be also configured here (in milliseconds).
+Default value is 30000 (30 seconds).

 The content of the `local.properties` file should look like this: